About

 The Andamooka Observatory has also been featured on the Discovery Channel’s ‘Opal Hunters: Red Dirt Roadtrip’, Channel 10’s ‘The Project’, Channel 9, SKY, Channel 7, Channel 10, ABC News, social media, and radio.

 Conan Fahey: opal gouger, international relations consultant and tour guide.
 Born in Katherine, NT, Conan grew up in Streaky Bay, Maitland, and Kangaroo Island and worked all over Australia and North Asia ( China, Korea and Japan).
 Conan enjoys sharing and explaining how the Andamooka Opal Fields ecosystem works.
-Conan first visited family in Andamooka in 1976 and has lived in Andamooka in the late 1980s, mid-1990s and currently since 2017.
-In between living in Andamooka Conan joined the Australian Army, went back to University and worked overseas for over a decade.
+Conan first visited family in Andamooka in 1976 and has lived in Andamooka since the late 1980s, mid-1990s and currently since 2017.
+In between living in Andamooka, Conan joined the Australian Army, went back to University and worked overseas for over a decade.

 Conan is a board member of the SA Arid Lands Kingoonya Landscape Group, a board member of the Flinders Ranges and Outback South Australia Tourism Committee (FRO), a board member of the Andamooka Opal Fields Tourism Association Inc (AOFTA) and a BHP Olympic Dam’s Stakeholder Engagement Group member.
 In 2023, Conan competed in the Regional Development Australia Far North’s Leadership Development Program.